RonFrancesca/AnalysisEssentiamodels-MTGJamendodataset/README.md

 ## Tenworflow models for Essentia.

 The models used for this work can be downlaoded at the following link: https://mtg.github.io/essentia-labs/news/2020/01/16/tensorflow-models-released/.
-For this work, two task have been considered (mood and miscellanous).
+For this work, two tasks have been considered (mood and miscellanous).
 The following models have been considered:
 - Mood task: MusiCNN_MSD and VGGish_AudioSet
 - Miscellanous task: MusiCNN_MSD and VGGish_AudioSet